jamesonstone/mooring/README.md

 ### Static

-Mooring performs static analysis on a Dockerfile as a string literal
+Mooring performs static analysis on a Dockerfile using string matching and regular expressions, and a policy document to determine whether a vulnerability is present.

 ### Runtime

+Mooring preforms runtime analysis but buildings and running the container image

 ## Installation